ellenpham/RosterBoard-TerminalApp/README.md

 Unit tests were carried to check if methods works are expected.

-1. The below code is to test
+1. The below code is to test if the string that is read from csv file is matching with the expected string output of the item object.

 ```
 class TestItem (unittest.TestCase):